juni 18 - 30. juni 2024

 Jan Mayen is no man's land.
-If someone gets injured, it’s not just to be picked up by helicopter, even if the Norwegian station there has some resources.
+If someone gets injured, it’s not possible to just be picked up by helicopter, even if the Norwegian station there has some resources.
 Given where we are and the forces of nature in the Arctic, we take every precaution and prepare for a tough hike up and down the mountain.

 It's not just any sailboat we use on this trip, but our 70-feet expedition boat Valiente.
 She is a very steady and comfortable boat built in steel, made for sailing in arctic waters.
-The boat is well equipped and has a large outdoor area, a wheelhouse and a 360-degree-view lounge.
+The boat is well-equipped and has a large outdoor area, a wheelhouse and a 360-degree-view lounge.
 For pictures and more info about Valiente see link here.

 This expedition is, like our other longer trips, primarily a great voyage of discovery, but also an excellent opportunity to learn a lot about sailing and navigation, and not least using a boat as a starting point for discoveries and experiences on land.
 Are you ready for the late summer’s expedition to Jan Mayen?